 It wasn’t until I moved to Georgia that I tried this amazing dessert salad.

-Filled with plump and tart grapes, mixed in a sweet and creamy dressing, and sprinkled with brown sugar and pecans, this grape salad is perfect for any occasion!
+Filled with plump and tart grapes, mixed in a sweet and creamy dressing and sprinkled with brown sugar and crunchy pecans, this grape salad is an easy recipe and perfect for any occasion!

 Grapes – I like to use a combination of red and green grapes but feel free to use your favorite ones.
 Just be sure they are seedless.
 Also, I like to cut mine in half but feel free to leave them whole if you like.
 Just beware of choking.

 Sour Cream – Feel free to use full fat, reduced fat, or fat free.
-Or try Greek yogurt if you prefer.
+Or try plain Greek yogurt in place of the sour cream.

 Brown Sugar – Feel free to use raw, Turbinado, or even coconut sugar.
 You can use white sugar of you like but the brown sugar adds more caramel flavors.

-Pecans – You can switch up to your favorite nut.
+Pecans – For this grape salad, you can switch up to your favorite nut.
 Just be sure to toast them to bring out even more nutty flavor.
 Toasted pecans are my favorite!

-TWO: In a large bowl, combine the cream cheese, sour cream, vanilla, and part of the brown sugar.
+Second: In a large mixing bowl, beat the cream cheese, sour cream, sugar, and vanilla with an electric mixer or hand mixer.
 Mix until light and fluffy.

-If you are not serving immediately, wrap tightly and store in the refrigerator until needed.
+If you are not serving immediately, cover and refrigerate until ready to enjoy.
 When ready to serve, unwrap, sprinkle with brown sugar and toasted pecans!

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.

-This grape salad recipe is perfect for using up a large bunch of grapes!
+This grape salad recipe is perfect for using up pounds of grapes!
+Other than snacking on them plain I don’t think there is a better way to eat them.

 This recipe does not do well frozen.
 The grapes will burst when thawed and the salad will get very watery.